What is the most important information I should know about BRIXADI?

 - Your BRIXADI injection will only be given to you by a healthcare provider.

-- BRIXADI can cause serious and life-threatening problems, especially if you take or use certain other medicines or drugs.
+- BRIXADI contains a medicine called buprenorphine.
+Buprenorphine is an opioid that can cause serious and life-threatening breathing problems, especially if you take or use certain other medicines or drugs.
 Call your healthcare provider right away or get emergency help if you:

 - feel faint or dizzy